CS-UWC/OralSmart/ML_PREDICTOR_README.md

 ## Overview

 The ML Risk Predictor is a machine learning system designed to predict oral health risk levels for patients based on their dental and dietary assessment data.
-The system uses a Random Forest classifier to make predictions and supports training with external CSV data.
+The system uses a Multi-Layer Perceptron (MLP) Neural Network to make predictions and supports training with external CSV data.

 ## Features

 - **CSV Training**: Train the model using external data from CSV files
-- **Risk Prediction**: Predict high/low risk levels for patients
+- **Risk Prediction**: Predict low/medium/high risk levels for patients
 - **Model Persistence**: Save and load trained models
 - **Feature Importance**: Identify key risk factors
 - **Django Integration**: Full integration with Django web framework